-Oliver has a number of different projects at a range of National Trust properties with links to every major Country House throughout Britain and the world-class research of Oxford University.
+Oliver has a number of different projects at a range of National Trust and Historic Houses Association properties with links to every major Country House throughout Britain and the world-class research of Oxford University.

 Oliver’s most recent TV appearances include Glorious Gardens From Above and Len Goodman’s Holiday of My Lifetime both on BBC One.
 Oliver has also filmed with Ian Hislop’s Olden Days (BBC Two), Lucy Worsley’s The First Georgians (BBC Four), and the BBC’s The One Show.
-He features in Capability Found (BBC Two) with Alan Titchmarsh.
+He features in Capability Found (More 4) with Alan Titchmarsh.

-Oliver sits on the National Trust’s Experiences and Places board in London and the South East, and is a member of Arts Council England’s Designation Panel.
-In 2016 he will be embarking on a speaking tour in the United States.
+Oliver sits on the National Trust’s Experiences and Places board in London and the South East, is a Trustee of the Oxfordshire Record Society, sits on the Board of Governors of Compton Verney Art Gallery, and is a member of Arts Council England’s Designation Panel.
+In 2016 he will be Visiting Professor in Public History at Texas State University, before embarking on a speaking tour in the United States.

 RT: Book now - ‘The Last Sad Testimony of Affection’: Portraiture as Remembrance in Eighteenth-Century Britain ow.ly/Nfz630f7sNN